silenceshining/YOLO-V2-CNTK/README.md

 ### Class Numbers

-The class numbers are encoded from 0 to 19 in the order:
+The classes are encoded with numbers from 0 to 19 in the order:

      person, bird, cat, cow, dog, horse, sheep, aeroplane, bicycle, boat, bus, car, motorbike, train, bottle, chair, diningtable, pottedplant, sofa, tvmonitor